hazeez/IDS13/class03/Exercise/Exercise01/README.md

-# Normal Distribution is a probability
+# Normal Distribution is a probability distribution.

 ### The topic in question is - Is normal distribution a probability distribution?
 Yes, it is and this writeup provides justification as to why it is so!